 Carpeting is a wonderful choice for flooring in both residential spaces and commercial areas.
-Many carpets are manufactured to be durable, beautiful and stain resistant.
-However, one of the most eye-catching problems with carpeting happens during the manufacturing process when J-cuts are made.
+Manufacturers design many carpets to be durable, beautiful, and stain-resistant.
+However, one of the most eye-catching problems with carpeting can occur during the manufacturing process when J-cuts form.
 But how do J-cuts in carpeting occur?

-During manufacturing, a tufting machine threads the carpet fibers to the backing securely.
-A series of knives, known as a looper, is supposed to cut the fibers in the middle of the yarn loop.
+During manufacturing, a tufting machine threads the carpet fibers into the backing securely.
+A series of knives, known as a looper, should cut the fibers in the middle of the yarn loop.
 However, sometimes the looper makes the cut to one side or the other of the carpet fiber, creating a row of carpet tufts that are short on one side and high on the other.
-This usually happens when the looper is dulled.
+A dulled looper usually causes this.

 Leave a Reply